THE EARLIEST FIXED BIAS AC100s - 1965

 Good condition.
 Original transformers in place.
 Control knobs changed, and a standby switch added, but otherwise all good.
 Thanks to Gary for the pics.

-Serial number in 600s - currently in the USA
+Serial number in the 500s - currently in Italy

 Serial number in the 600s? - currently in the USA